Email authentication: Rationale

 In the early 1980s, when Simple Mail Transfer Protocol (SMTP) was designed, it provided for no real verification of sending user or system.
 This was not a problem while email systems were run by trusted corporations and universities, but since the commercialization of the Internet in the early 1990s, spam, phishing, and other crimes have been found to increasingly involve email.

 Email authentication is a necessary first step towards identifying the origin of messages, and thereby making policies and laws more enforceable.

 Hinging on domain ownership is a stance that emerged in the early 2000.
 It implies a coarse-grained authentication, given that domains appear on the right part of email addresses, after the at sign.
-Fine-grain authentication, at user level, can be achieved by other means, such as Pretty Good Privacy and S/MIME.
-At present, digital identity needs to be managed by each individual.
+Fine-grained authentication, at a user level, can be achieved by other means, such as Pretty Good Privacy and S/MIME.
+At present, each individual must ultimately manage their own digital identity.

 An outstanding rationale for email authentication is the ability to automate email filtering at receiving servers.
-That way, spoofed messages can be rejected before they arrive to a user's Inbox.
-While protocols strive to devise ways to reliably block distrusted mail, security indicators can tag unauthenticated messages that still reach the Inbox.
-A 2018 study shows that security indicators can lower the click-through ratio by more than ten points, 48.9% to 37.2% of the users who open spoofed messages.
+That way, spoofed messages can be rejected before they arrive to a user's inbox.
+While protocols strive to devise ways to reliably block distrusted mail, security indicators can tag unauthenticated messages that still reach the inbox.
+A 2018 study shows that security indicators can lower the click-through ratio by more than ten points: 48.9% to 37.2% of the users who open spoofed messages.